Down to Earth (2001 film)

 Down to Earth is a 2001 American fantasy comedy film directed by Chris and Paul Weitz and written by Chris Rock, Lance Crouther, Ali LeRoi and Louis C.K.
 It is a remake of the 1978 film Heaven Can Wait, which is based on the 1938 stage play of the same name by Harry Segall.
 The film stars Chris Rock as Lance Barton, a comedian who is killed before his time on Earth is through.
 He is given another chance to continue his life, but in the body of a rich middle-aged white man.

-The film was released on February 16, 2001.
-It received generally negative reviews from critics and grossed $71 million.
+The film was released on February 16, 2001 by Paramount Pictures.
+It received generally negative reviews from critics and grossed about $71 million worldwide.

 Plot

 Lance Barton is a struggling comedian who is quite funny and confident in his personality, but is unable to bring his talent across in front of an audience.
 After being booed off stage one night, he hears about an opportunity from his manager, Whitney Daniels at the Apollo Theater, which is having a farewell show due to its imminent closing.
 He is hoping to get a chance to prove himself in front of a real audience, when on his way home riding a bike, Lance is distracted by Sontee Jenkins.
 He is hit by a truck and is instantly killed.

 Lance is brought up to Heaven, where he meets the angels, King and Keyes, who reveal that Lance has been taken before his time, and though his body had been destroyed in the collision, they can help Lance return to Earth.
 After sorting through many bodies, they find Charles Wellington III, an extremely rich businessman freshly drowned in his tub by his wife and assistant, Winston Sklar.
 It is shown that Winston is having an affair with Charles's wife.
 Lance is horrified and is told he can help if he possesses Charles.
 Lance is reluctant until he discovers that Sontee, the woman he saw before his death, is protesting Charles by handcuffing herself to a coffee table in his penthouse, demanding Charles' presence.
 Seeing this as a chance to get to know her, Lance makes a deal with King to temporarily lend Charles' body until a more suitable body is found.
-Soon after, Charles returns from death, but with the witty soul of Lance inside him.
-Everyone except for the angels and him sees him as the middle-aged, rich, white Charles.